renovatebot/renovate/docs/usage/install-gitlab-app.md

 ### Overview

-Renovate runs as the user [@renovate-bot](https://gitlab.com/renovate-bot) on [gitlab.com](https://gitlab.com).
-To enable the hosted Renovate App on your GitLab.com project, you can do any of the following:
+WhiteSource Renovate runs as the user [@renovate-bot](https://gitlab.com/renovate-bot) on [gitlab.com](https://gitlab.com).
+To enable the hosted WhiteSource Renovate App on your GitLab.com project, you can do any of the following:

 - Add [@renovate-bot](https://gitlab.com/renovate-bot) as a Developer directly to each project, or
 - Add [@renovate-bot](https://gitlab.com/renovate-bot) to a team that has Developer access to the project
-- Install using the Renovate Dashboard's UI
+- Install using the WhiteSource Renovate Dashboard's UI

 ### Dashboard